myl7/mylmoe/posts/mylmoe-demo.md

 ---
 title: 'Demo of mylmoe: self-written frontend blog system'
 createdDate: 2022-08-21
-updatedDate: 2022-08-23
+updatedDate: 2022-08-25
-abstract: mylmoe v0.5 is released now after the 5th refactoring/rewriting.
+abstract: mylmoe v0.5 (which is what you are viewing) is released now after the 5th refactoring/rewriting.
 The post shows demos of various supported Markdown syntax/features/extensions.
 tags: demo markdown mdx gfm mylmoe
 ---